By Laura Ferreiro

 Kobori and Jacobs both admitted that there are many challenges when policing supply chains, such as suppliers that falsify records, but Jacobs explained that it can be reframed as a benefit both the supplier and the buyer when done right.
 “At first, suppliers saw compliance as a hurdle, but now they see it as a way to strengthen their relationship with us,” Jacobs said.

-Later in the afternoon during the Millennial Keynote discussion, students from UC Berkeley and the University of San Francisco spoke about which employer attributes are most important to them when looking for a job.
-“We want to work for companies whose values show in what they do,” said Shoka Marefat, a student at the University of San Francisco, who added that companies that “walk the walk” and don’t just “talk the talk” are most appealing.
+Later in the afternoon during the Millennial Keynote discussion, students from UC Berkeley and the University of San Francisco spoke about which employer attributes are most important to them when looking for a job, shedding more light on this for many of the brands in attendance.
+“We want to work for companies whose values show in what they do,” said Shoka Marefat, a student at the University of San Francisco, who added that companies that “walk the walk” and don’t just “talk the talk” are most appealing to her.
 “We’re attracted to companies that value CSR enough to pay top dollar for it and give it as much importance as other operations departments,” added Laura Elstein, a Berkeley student.

 Melodie Kinet, Director of Business Development at Samasource, emphasized the importance of storytelling and sharing the stories of the social impact that a company’s initiatives are having with consumers, stakeholders and employees.
 “It’s really all about storytelling,” Kinet said.
 “The market is starting to demand this.
 If you’re not doing it, you’re going to be left behind.”